 - Chase Sapphire Preferred® Card: The Chase Sapphire Preferred® card is a solid option for those who are looking for a flexible travel card that gives them plenty of opportunities to redeem their points.
 You earn 2 points per dollar on dining and travel and 1 point per dollar on everything else.
 Points can be redeemed through Chase Ultimate Rewards or transferred to one of its partner airline or hotel rewards programs.
 It also gives you the option to redeem for cash back or gift cards.
 The card has an EMV chip and no foreign transaction fees, so it’s a good fit for international travelers.
 There is a $95 annual fee, although it is waived for the first year.

-- Starwood Preferred Guest® Credit Card from American Express: This card is similar to the Marriott Rewards® Premier Credit Card, but it holds a distinct advantage in flexibility.
+- Starwood Preferred Guest® Credit Card from American Express (currently unavailable): This card is similar to the Marriott Rewards® Premier Credit Card, but it holds a distinct advantage in flexibility.
 You earn 2 Starpoints® for each dollar of eligible purchases spent on the Card at participating Marriott Rewards® hotels and earn 1 Starpoint for all other purchases.
 Unlike Marriott, though, Starwood has an extensive airline transfer partner program, and your points can be transferred at a 1:1 rate.
-Its signup bonus is less impressive than Marriott’s, with just 25,000 Starpoints® after spending $3,000 in the first three months.
+Its intro bonus is less impressive than Marriott’s, with just 25,000 Starpoints® after spending $3,000 in the first three months.
 There is a $95 annual fee, although it is waived for the first year.

 - IHG® Rewards Club Select Credit Card (currently unavailable): This card offers 5 points per dollar spent on IHG hotels; 2 points per dollar spent at gas stations, grocery stores, and restaurants; and 1 point per dollar everywhere else.
 Like the Marriott Rewards® Premier Credit Card, this card gives you a free night’s stay every year on your account anniversary.
 The signup bonus is great and easy to achieve.
 You get 80,000 bonus points after spending $1,000 within the first three months.
 You’re also elevated to Platinum Elite status as soon as you sign up.
 The card has a $49 annual fee that kicks in after the first year.